-Most private lenders set rates based on interest alone and leave real money on the table.
-The true cost of deploying private mortgage capital includes acquisition fees, servicing expenses, cost of funds, and default risk — all of which must be calculated together.
+Most private lenders set rates based on interest alone and leave real yield behind.
+The true cost of deploying private mortgage capital includes acquisition fees, servicing expenses, cost of funds, default reserves, and operational overhead — all of which must be calculated together.
 Skip any layer and your yield math is wrong before the loan closes.
-For the full framework, see Unlocking the True Cost of Private Mortgage Capital.

 | Cost Layer | What It Includes | Lender Miss Rate | Yield Impact |